read

 • Search for Local network gateway (click create)

-• Name: something that makes it obvious what thi sobject is for
+• Name: something that makes it obvious what this object is for

 • IP address: your edge router (firewall) IP address

-• Address space: the internal subnets on the other site that azure will build as routes.
+• Address space: the internal subnets on the other site that Azure will build as routes.

 • Location: same location as before